 Here are a few of the practical life activities we have enjoyed in the kitchen:

 Spreading - I found this pack of 3 tiny spreaders that are perfect for little toddler hands.
 She practices spreading mashed avocado, hummus, or nut butter on toast.
-Often the spreader ends up in her mouth! ;)
+Often the spreader ends up in her mouth! ;) You can also purchase spreaders from Amazon here.

 Water pouring - These small creamer pitchers are perfect for the tiniest of hands!
 She loves to pour water into her glass or just pour rice or liquid between two pitchers.